pantheon-systems/documentation/source/content/guides/getstarted/05-team.md

 ---
 title: Get Started with Pantheon
-subtitle: Set up Your Account
+subtitle: Set Up Your Team
-description: Create workspaces, invite team members and purchase a plan.
+description: Add team members to collaborate on your site.
 contenttype: [guide]
 innav: [false]
 categories: [overview]